 - Download and print the THREE Coffee Cup Sleeve Patterns, which have been bundled into ONE PDF to make the download easier.

-IMPORTANT: Each pattern download consists of ONE 8½” x 11″ sheet.
+IMPORTANT: The pattern download consists of THREE 8½” x 11″ sheets.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
-There is a guide rule on the sheets to confirm your printout it to scale.
+There is a guide rule on each of the sheets to confirm your printout it to scale.